Undergraduate Program

 What to Submit

-Your application will be evaluated for the primary screening without original or certified true copies received.
-When you pass the primary screening, original or certified copies of the documents with * should be submitted by the designated deadline (see Step 4 in the step-by-step guide).
-All documents must be written in English or submitted together with a certified true copy of English translation and the original document.
+During the primary document screening, we will evaluate your application based on the documents you uploaded to our online application portal.
+If you pass the primary screening, you should submit the following original or certified copies of the documents with * by the designated deadline (see Step 4 in the step-by-step guide).
+We will notify all applicants of the primary screening results through the online admissions system.
+Note that all documents must be written in English or submitted together with a certified true copy of English translation and the original document.

 If you have not yet graduated from high school, you may submit a prospective graduation award letter.
 A template for that can be download from this website.
 If your school has their own template for Prospective Graduation Form, you may upload that instead (does not need to be our template).

-High school academic transcripts must include the school’s official seal or signature.
-Please submit grades/marks from the last two (or more) years of high/(upper) secondary school.
+A high school academic transcript must include the school’s official seal or signature.
+Please submit a transcript which shows your grades/marks from the most recent two (or more) full academic years of high/(upper) secondary school.
 If available, a school grading scale should be attached.

-Note: Some applicants are required to submit national /international test scores or curriculum specific qualifications in addition to the high school transcripts.
+Note: Some applicants are required to submit curriculum specific qualification(s) in addition to the high school transcripts.
+You can check the requirements for your curriculum below

 SAT and AP institutional code: 6535